 Labiaplasty, sometimes referred to as a ‘facelift’ for the lady parts, continues to skyrocket in popularity among women who want a more youthful look ‘down there’.
 However, the remodeling trend is also getting the attention of young girls, some very young.
-Plastic Surgery Channel reporter, Dawn Tongish takes a look at what some experts say is a disturbing push to have this surgical procedure too young.
+The Plastic Surgery Channel reporter, Dawn Tongish takes a look at what some experts say is a disturbing push to have this surgical procedure too young.

 Live Labiaplasty on Social Media